-The 16th edition of the Baker McKenzie International Arbitration Yearbook is now available.
+The 17th edition of the Baker McKenzie International Arbitration Yearbook is now available.

 • The latest case law on the recognition and enforcement of foreign arbitral awards under the New York Convention, which has now been ratified in 172 jurisdictions worldwide

-The Yearbook is published electronically via our Global Arbitration News blog.
+The yearbook is published electronically via our Global Arbitration News blog.

-International Arbitration Yearbook
+Cover of International Arbitration Yearbook

 International Arbitration